Get instant quote

 Here are the key advantages and disadvantages of metal 3D printing processes:

-• Metal 3D printed parts can be topologically optimized to maximize their performance while minimizing their weight and the total number of components in an assembly.
+• Parts can be topologically optimized to improve performance while reducing weight and part count in an assembly.

+Existing designs may not be suitable for metal 3D printing and may need modification.
 The main characteristics of SLM and DMLS systems are summarized in the table below.

 Metal 3D printing (SLM / DMLS)